hemaduvvury/predictingcardiovasculardisease/model_card.md

 - Test: f1 0.921348

-It is worth noting that the decision tree classifier achieved a 100% recall on both the training and the test set, and additionally on the male and female subpopulations.
-This is highlighted in the scores below.
+It is worth noting that the decision tree classifier achieved a 100% recall (score of 1.0) on both the training and the test set, and additionally on the both the male and female subpopulations.

-- Model	Tuned accuracy 0.871951
-- Tuned recall: 1.0
-- Tuned f1:		0.921348
-- Tuned recall male:	1.0
-- Tuned recall female: 	1.0

-Give a summary graph or metrics of how the model performs.
-Remember to include how you are measuring the performance and what data you analysed it on.

 ## Limitations

-This model was developed using a patient population from an Indian speciality.
+This model was developed using a patient population from an Indian speciality hospital.
 It is intended to be used as a cardiovascular prediction aid to clinicians who are working with patients from the relevant population pool.
 It is also intended to provide some insight into which key clinical input variables are most predictive of cardiovascular disease.
 The model and the predictive analysis accompanying it cannot be meaningfully used on meaningfully different population groups.

 ## Trade-offs